gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 <img src="http://i.imgur.com/P585DPe.jpg?1" align="right" width="300"/>

-1) One team poster per each team with the project /team name, team formula and a team mascot.
+1) One team poster per team with the project/team name, team formula and a team mascot.

 2) Rules posters:
  * “Do what’s best for the company”